Faculty Funding Sources

 Stark Faculty Travel Fund

 Funding for travel to professional conferences, performances and exhibitions.
-All faculty members eligible.
-Full-time faculty can receive up to $1,500 in funding.
+All full-time faculty members are eligible.
+TT (tenure-track or tenured) and FTNTT (non-tenure-track) faculty can receive up to $1,200 in funding.

 Farris Family Innovation Fund for Early Achievement